Rampur–Sahaswan gharana: History

 Inayat Hussain Khan was a child prodigy.
+He first married the daughter of Haddu Khan of the Gwalior gharana.

 Singing style

 The Rampur-Sahaswan gayaki (style of singing) is closely related to the Gwalior Gharana, which features medium-slow tempos, a full-throated voice and intricate rhythmic play.
 The gharana style is also known for the diversity and intricacy of the taans (rapidfire elaborations), as well as tarana singing.

 Renowned singers of this gharana include the first and, perhaps the foremost disciple of Inayat Hussain Khan, Haider Khan.
-Khan and his family play a vital role in upbringing the legacy of this illustrious family.
-His son Fida Hussain Khan and his grandson Nissar Hussain Khan continued the tradition.
+Khan and his family played a vital role in taking forward the legacy of this illustrious family.
+His son Fida Hussain Khan and his grandson Nisar Hussain Khan continued the tradition.

-Nissar Hussain Khan was a great teacher whose disciples include vocalists Ghulam Mustafa Khan, Rashid Khan, Hafeez Ahmed Khan.
-Mushtaq Hussain Khan was a disciple of Hyder Khan and was later groomed by Inayat Hussain Khan.
+Nisar Hussain Khan was a great teacher whose disciples include vocalists Ghulam Mustafa Khan, Rashid Khan, Hafeez Ahmed Khan.
+Mushtaq Hussain Khan was a disciple of Haider Khan and was later groomed by Inayat Hussain Khan.
 He was the recipient of the first Padma Bhushan award in singing.

 The gharana is represented by two interrelated families - the direct descendants of Inayat Hussain Khan and his other relatives and disciples.

-In 2006, Dr Sakuntala Narasimhan, herself a disciple of Hafeez Ahmed Khan, published a book on the Rampur-Sahaswan gharana titled The Splendour of Rampur-Sahaswan Gharana.
+In 2006, Dr Sakuntala Narasimhan, herself a disciple of Hafeez Ahmed Khan, published a book on the Rampur–Sahaswan gharana titled The Splendour of Rampur-Sahaswan Gharana.